- About Us

-Window World Windows are designed for superior thermal performance.
+Window World of Long Island Windows are designed for superior thermal performance.
 Window World offers many ENERGY STAR®-qualified glass packages that help significantly reduce your energy use while helping cut consumption of the fossil fuels that pollute our environment.

 Low-E glass is brilliantly engineered to block most UV rays out so your home stays at a comfortable temperature each season.

 Intercept™ warm-edge spacer insulates the exterior edges of a sealed unit and can tack on 5% savings on monthly energy costs.